ibm-cloud-docs/enterprise-account-architecture/account-structure.md

 ## User Access
 {: #user-access}

 In general, users should not be directly provisioned within this account structure.
 Instead, use [Federated identities](/docs/account?topic=account-federated_id) in combination with [trusted profiles](/docs/account?topic=account-create-trusted-profile) or [dynamic access groups](/docs/account?topic=account-rules) to grant access permissions in accounts as required.
+Use of dynamic access groups or trusted profiles ensures cloud privileges stay in sync with the user's role as captured in the corporate directory and reduce the number of access policies that need to be managed.

 ## Scaling down
 {: #scaling-down}